cobbland/odin-project-extras/notes/check-ins.md

 **Lows:** I thought the forms section of Intermediate HTML & CSS would never end.
 It wasn't too challenging—just a lot of reading and very boring.
 (Still glad to have done it, though.)

 **Shout-outs:** No particular shout-outs this week, as I haven't interacted with the community much yet.
 But I'm grateful that it's here.

+## Check in #5 - 2025.02.18

+The Odin Project continues to dominate my year.

+**Completion Status:** JavaScript 25% (Full Stack JavaScript path)

+**Highs:** Finishing the library project.
+It's an actual working webapp!
+Sure, you can't save your data—yet.
+But it's still so cool that I made that.

+**Lows:** I still have a bug with my library that I just can't figure out.
+It displays incorrectly on non-chromium based browsers.

+**Shout-outs:** Shout-out to everyone in the [studying](https://discord.com/channels/505093832157691914/911690364103032864) channel.
+We're doing it!